skyxie/zuora-ruby/README.md

     product.find_by_id("abcd") # Find a particular product by ID product.product_rate_plans # Get all product rate plans for that product

-    Subscription.effective_at(some_time) # Find all subscriptions effective at a particular time
+    ZUORA::Subscription.effective_at(some_time) # Find all subscriptions effective at a particular time